umbraco/UmbracoDocs/Implementation/Composing/index.md

 ### Types of Collections
 Ordered<br/>
-`OrderedCollectionBuilderBase` - The base class for collection builders that order their items explicitely.
+`OrderedCollectionBuilderBase` - The base class for collection builders that order their items explicitly.

 Weighted<br/>
 `WeightedCollectionBuilder` - The base class for collection builders that order their items by the `[Weight]` attribute.